carlcastanas/Chess-Roadmap/README.md

 - [ChessBase](https://www.chessbase.com)

 ## Training Schedule Tables
-For a detailed training schedule, refer to the tables in each rating category above.
+For detailed training schedules, refer to the tables in each rating category above.
 Adjust the schedule based on personal progress and availability.

 ## Coaching
 Consider hiring a coach or joining a chess club for personalized guidance and advanced training.
 A coach can help identify strengths and weaknesses and create a tailored improvement plan.
 If you need a coach, please contact [Chess Academy](https://www.facebook.com/chessacademyz) on Messenger.